KSheeds1/Gym-Rat-Dictionaries/README.md

 ##  **Code:**
 * The Materialize select box validation solution was the solution provided during the CI ['Task Manager'](https://github.com/Code-Institute-Solutions/TaskManagerAuth/blob/main/04-AddingATask-WritingToTheDatabase/02-materialize-select-validation/static/js/script.js) mini-project.
 * This [demo](https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9) on GitHub helped me to refactor three of my functions to implement Flask-Paginate.
 * This [Stackoverflow question](https://stackoverflow.com/questions/65477524/flask-and-jinja-template-throwing-error-object-of-type-cursor-has-no-len) helped me resolve the TypeError: object of type 'Cursor' has no len().
+(See TESTING.md)
 * This [Stackoverflow question](https://stackoverflow.com/questions/27980121/pylint-warning-possible-unbalanced-tuple-unpacking-with-sequence) helped me to remove the Pylint warning for 'possible unbalanced tuple unpacking'.
+* This [GitHub Gist](https://gist.github.com/toshimaru/6102647) helped me to detect scrolling to the bottom of the page using jQuery.
+It was modified slightly to get the innerHeight of the window so it would function on all viewports.
+* This [GeeksforGeeks article](https://www.geeksforgeeks.org/how-to-detect-a-mobile-device-in-jquery/) showed me how to detect smaller viewports using JavaScript's `window.matchMedia();`

 ##  **Content:**
-Content for the defintions was supplied by the *Move With Us* App.
+Content for the defintions was supplied by the *Move With Us*.

 ##  **Acknowledgements:**
+A big thank you to my mentor Precious for guiding me through this milestone project and my family and friends for all their support!